Blacc Vanilla’s Community Foundation Joins Open Studios with Public Art Event

 Magic for the city of Newburgh

-Whether Newburgh’s youth want to develop their own business, learn a trade, or prepare to go off to college, the Blacc Vanilla Community Foundation aims to provide the valuable life skills that will help them achieve those goals.
-All of this, while also striving to make Newburgh a more desirable place to both live and work.
+Whether Newburgh’s youth want to develop their own business, learn a trade, or prepare to go off to college, the Blacc Vanilla Community Foundation aims to provide valuable life skills to help them achieve those goals.

-Blacc Vanilla is open Tuesday through Sunday from 7:00am to 5:00pm.
-They are closed Mondays.
-You can view more details about their coffee, upcoming events and the community foundation here.
+Blacc Vanilla is open Tuesday through Sunday from 7:00 am to 5:00 pm.
+They are closed on Mondays.